-If the complaint needs to be more formal, you can make a complaint about a university service by completing the appropriate form.
+If the complaint needs to be more formal, you can make a complaint about a university service by following the five stages of complaints below:

 To make a formal complaint about a Union service, you can do so by emailing the Chief Executive.

 Generally, complaints should be submitted within six months of

 Sometimes complaints can be accepted after this time limit.
 You should indicate in your complaint why the time limit should not apply.

 University complaints have a number of stages that they go through.
 The first stage is supported by Academic Services and lead by an appropriate senior member of staff.
 Normally, such complaints will be concluded within five working days.
 At the end of this process, you will receive written confirmation of the outcome.

 If you are unhappy at the outcome of the stage one complaint, you can exculate to stage two.

 At Your Union the complaint will be dealt with by the Chief Executive and we will attempt to get a resolution within ten working days and you will be notified in writing of the outcome.
 If you are unhappy with the outcome you can submit a further complaint to the Trustee Board.